MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-cds-missing-option-values.md

 | **Payment Terms: CASH PAYME**  | **779800001**  | **Cash Payment**     |
 | **Payment Terms: TRANSFER**    | **779800002**  | **Transfer**         |

 The **Payment Terms** table in [!INCLUDE[prod_short](includes/prod_short.md)] will then have new records for the [!INCLUDE[prod_short](includes/cds_long_md.md)] options.
 In the following table new options are in bold font .
 Italic rows represent all options that can now be synchronised.
 Remaining rows represent options are not in use and will be ignored during synchronisation.
-You can remove them or extend CDS options with the same names.)
+You can remove them or extend Dataverse options with the same names.)

 | Code       | Due Date Calculation | Discount Date Calculation | Discount % | Calc.
 Pmt.
 Disc. on Cr.
 Memos | Description       |
 |------------|----------------------|---------------------------|------------|-------------------------------|-------------------|